Directions to the Spoonfest site and other info

 Most of all bring with you an open, warm, friendly state of mind, if it’s your first time you will be amazed at what a lovely bunch of people spoon carvers are, it makes for an unforgettable experience.

-Barn, Robin and the Spoonfest volunteers.
+Barn, Robin and the Spoonfest team.